 Instant Pot Shrimp Alfredo

 - Pour in your water or broth and stir until smooth.
+Add peeled jumbo shrimp on top now.
+If you're using really tiny shrimp wait to add those until later.

 - Pour in your uncooked noodles and submerge into the liquid.